jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_fulltextsearchservice.md

 folder: ConnectSQLServer
 ---

+{% include tip.html content="If some of the details are incomplete for all of the rows, the Full Text Search Service may not be running.
+Check the **Service Statust page \| Services Status grid** to confirm this." %}

-## The Full Text Search Service grid contains the following columns:
+## The columns of the grid are:

 ### Database Name